garlicG/CutinManagerPlugin/CutinAppSupport/README.md

 - Light and Dark Panel Theme depends on CUT-IN Manager Theme.
 - Registration `CutinService`, `title` , and `orderId` to the CUT-IN Manager.
-- Controll CUT-IN Demo playing.
+- Controll CUT-IN Demo playback.

 SamplePanel.java